Corfe Castle railway station: History

 From the time of the first proposal of closure, a campaign to reopen the railway as a steam locomotive operated heritage railway developed.
 Most of the track bed, including Corfe Castle station, was bought by Dorset County Council.
 Proposals to use the railway route through the Corfe Castle gap as a road bypass for the village were eventually rejected by the county council in 1986.
 In the meantime the Swanage Railway had started operating a steam service at the Swanage end of the line in 1982.

 There were concerns that reopening Corfe Castle station as a northern terminus for the Swanage Railway would cause parking problems in the village.
 It was therefore decided to extend the line a further half a mile north to a new Park and Ride site built on the former location of the exchange sidings between the Swanage branch and the clay tramways.
 Here the new Norden station was built and most trains terminate here.
 Corfe Castle station reopened on 12 August 1995, although the official opening was not until February of the following year.

 A 5-year project by Swanage Railway volunteers to install a footbridge across the running lines between the platforms at Corfe Castle was completed in April, 2007, when David Quarmby, CBE, carried out the official opening.
-The footbridge was originally built in 1893 by the London, Brighton and South Coast Railway.
-With cast-iron columns and a wrought iron span, the footbridge spent its life at Merton Park in London, near Wimbledon, on the West Croydon line until removed by Swanage Railway volunteers.
+The footbridge was originally built in 1893 by the London, Brighton and South Coast Railway (LB&SCR), with cast-iron columns and a wrought iron span, the footbridge spent much of its life at Merton Park railway station near Wimbledon in London, on the Wimbledon - West Croydon line until removed by Swanage Railway volunteers prior to that lines conversion to London Trams in 2000.
 The footbridge can accommodate the people who now use Corfe Castle station, and is safer and more convenient for the public than crossing over the track via the gated and locked foot crossing.
-The project won the National Railway Heritage Awards in December 2007, with a plaque presented to civil engineer Philip Wycliffe-Jones of the Swanage Railway and his team of volunteers by the late Gwyneth Dunwoody, Chairman of the House of Commons’ Transport Select Committee.
+The project won the National Railway Heritage Awards in December 2007, with a plaque presented to civil engineer Philip Wycliffe-Jones of the Swanage Railway and his team of volunteers by the late Gwyneth Dunwoody, Chairman of the House of Commons' Transport Select Committee.

 In summer 2018 and 2019 South Western Railway operated two trains per day to/from Wareham, one of which continued to Poole and the other to London Waterloo via Weymouth.
 There were also National Rail services on Saturdays and Sundays between Wareham and Swanage in summer 2018 and 2019 operated by West Coast Railway Company with three trains per day in each direction.
 However, in July 2019 these services were stopped and there are currently no National Rail services to Corfe Castle.
+For April to September 2023, Swanage Railway ran a four-days-per-week service from Wareham to Swanage via Corfe Castle.